-Privacy Notice Pre application advice
+Privacy notice pre application advice

 As part of this process we will be asking you for:

-- Applicant’s name, address and contact details
+- applicant’s name, address and contact details

-- Evidence supporting your application.
+- evidence supporting your application.
 In the main this will be plans and technical statements but within this you may include personal, financial, medical or ethnic information to justify your application

 Why we collect this information

 Who we might share your information with

 We may share your personal information with:

-- Other internal consultees and external advisors to enable us to provide an accurate response on whether planning permission is likely to be forthcoming.
+- other internal consultees and external advisors, to enable us to provide an accurate response on whether planning permission is likely to be forthcoming

-- On occasion, Arun District Council may outsource the processing of pre application advice applications to third parties, contractors or consultants If this is done they will be obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the request on our behalf.
-They will not use or pass on your information for any other purpose.
+- third parties, contractors or consultants when we occasionally have to outsource the processing of pre-application advice applications.
+If this is done they will be obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the request on our behalf.
+They will not use or pass on your information for any other purpose

 What we do with your information

-Your information is used to enable us to determine your request for pre application advice.
+Your information is used to enable us to determine your request for pre-application advice.

 A customer satisfaction survey may be carried out from time to ensure that we are meeting our customer’s expectations and to enable us to review what we could do better to make the process quicker and clearer for applicants and agents.
 Your contact information will only be used in connection with your experience of the planning department and will not be used for marketing purposes.
 If you do not wish to proceed with the survey then you are free to decline.

-How long we will keep your information
+How long we keep your information

-If you have a concern about the way we are collecting or using your personal data, you should raise your concern with us in the first instance or directly to the Information Commissioner’s Office at: https://ico.org.uk/concerns
+If you have a concern about the way we are collecting or using your personal data, you should raise your concern with us in the first instance or directly to the Information Commissioner’s Office at: https://ico.org.uk/concerns/.